-The one year transitional National Partnership Agreement on Homelessness (the transitional NPAH) will build on progress made under the five year $1.1 billion National Partnership Agreement on Homelessness after it expires on 30 June 2013.
+The one year 2013-14, transitional National Partnership Agreement on Homelessness (the transitional NPAH) builds on progress made under the five year $1.1 billion National Partnership Agreement on Homelessness which expired on 30 June 2013.

 The transitional NPAH provides for the continuity of homelessness services, supporting states and territories to maintain the same level of service delivery as provided under the 2009-13 NPAH.